 About the Subject

-Starting in KS3 and continuing at GCSE, students build skills and develop their own ideas for projects and are encouraged to be independent through the use of open-ended independent class and homework projects.
-At A level students work in an experimental way in practical workshops in response to briefs set by the teacher.
-This approach enables students to realise their intentions and to own their ideas.
-All students at A level are introduced to the life model through weekly life drawing classes.
+At A level, students work in an experimental way through practical workshops in response to briefs set by the teacher.
+This approach, enables students to realise their intentions and to express their own their ideas.
 We have an open-door policy in the Art department with students from all years working alongside each other at lunchtimes and in after-school clubs.

 The Curriculum